-Market infrastructures constitute one of the three core components of the financial system, together with markets and institutions.
+Market infrastructures, together with markets and institutions, constitute one of the three core components of the financial system.
 The market infrastructure for payments consists of the set of instruments, networks, rules, procedures and institutions that ensure the circulation of money.
-Its purpose is to facilitate transactions between economic agents and support efficient resource allocation in the economy.
+Its purpose is to facilitate transactions between economic agents and to support efficient resource allocation in the economy.

 The Eurosystem has the statutory task of promoting the smooth operation of payment systems.
 This is crucial for a sound currency, the conduct of monetary policy, market functioning, and financial stability.
 A key instrument which the Eurosystem uses for carrying out this task is the provision of payment settlement facilities.
 To this end, the Eurosystem operates the second-generation Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET2) for the euro.